Traffic Recorder

 Start Time

-is blank.
-If it’s not blank, press theX
+field is empty.
+If it’s not, click theX

-Kubeshark default configuration is not optimal for using the Traffic Recorder, especially in busy clusters.
-Read more about it in the configuration section.
+The default Kubeshark configuration is not optimized for the Traffic Recorder, especially in busy clusters.
+For best results, review the configuration section.

-The Traffic Recorder allows for the execution of multiple individual recording jobs.
-Each job independently records traffic based on a KFL statement and operates on its own schedule.
-Any of these recordings can be analyzed using a rich filtering language at the user’s discretion.
+The Traffic Recorder supports multiple concurrent recording jobs.
+Each job captures traffic independently, based on a specific KFL statement and schedule.
+Recordings can be filtered and analyzed using Kubeshark’s advanced query language.

 Recording Job Properties

-Configure the recording job properties through the recording job dialog window by setting the following parameters:
+Configure recording job settings in the recording dialog window using the following parameters:

 ---|---|---|